cmiles/PointlessWaymarksProject/DevNotes.md

 1/1/2024

 Happy near year!
 This project starts the New Year with over 1400 commits, new Spatial Content Map functionality in the CMS and Feed Reader and Cloud Backup programs that have been in use for months at this point.
-It is quite a prvelege to be able to take a purely personal project so far!
+It is quite a privilege to be able to take a purely personal project so far!

 7/30/2023